mrlesmithjr/dotfiles/README.md

 ### Setup

-The following will be setup using this method:
+The following will be set up using this method:

 - dotfiles
 - Python